 The RSE's Energy Inquiry aims to contribute to the important debate around Scotland’s energy supply, demand and use; a debate that needs to recognise our moral and environmental responsibilities.
 It will also look to inform the policy and decision-making at a Scottish, UK and international level that will ultimately decide whether the path Scotland chooses to follow provides the resources needed at acceptable financial, moral, ethical and environmental costs.

 Scotland's Energy Future

-The RSE has launched its next major inquiry into the future of energy in Scotland.
-This follows on from successful inquiries undertaken on Spreading the Benefits of Digital Participation (2014), Tapping all our Talents: Women in STEM (2012), Facing up to Climate Change (2011) and Energy Issues for Scotland (2006).
+The RSE launched its major inquiry into the future of energy in Scotland in November 2017.
+This followed on from successful inquiries undertaken on Spreading the Benefits of Digital Participation (2014), Tapping all our Talents: Women in STEM (2012), Facing up to Climate Change (2011) and Energy Issues for Scotland (2006).

 Remit of the inquiry:

 - To review critically the current forecasts of energy demand in Scotland and the influences on it